CodeURJC-DAW-2024-25/webapp07/README.md

 - There is an initial state at the top: "Index", leading to different paths depending on the user's status.
 - Arrows connect these initial state to various web pages, including "Menu", "Restaurants", "Profile" and diferent admin workflow pages, among others.
 - Each colored arrow represents a user, and therefore the path through which he/she can navigate the site.
-- Red arrows represent Admin functions, the green one is for Registered User and the blue arrows are for every user.
+- Red arrows represent Admin functions, the green ones are for Registered User and the blue arrows are for every user.

 ![*Flow Diagram*](readme-img/phase_01/flow_diagram.png)